-Please make sure that you write in your SSN on the appropriate line.
+Please make sure that you write in your social security number (SSN) on the appropriate line.

 Print or type your name, address, and SSN in the space provided.
 If you are filing a joint return, enter your SSNs in the same order as your names.
 If your name appears first on the return, make sure your SSN is the first number listed.